 First, the modules needed to make their way to Saskatoon from the Grandeur Housing factory in Winkler, Man., taking our long-time haulers Spiegle Transport four trips in total to ship all the Net Zero Ready modules to Saskatoon.

-The first three trips had two trucks carrying four modules, and the last trip — the day before craning — had three trucks with six modules.
-Those three trucks then stick around to be used on craning day to bring the modules from the staging area to the site.
+For the National Affordable Housing Corporation Willowview Heights project in Saskatoon, the first three trips had two trucks carrying four modules, and the last trip — the day before craning — had three trucks with six modules.
+Those three trucks then stuck around to be used on craning day to bring the modules from the staging area to the site.

 Before the craning can begin that day, the modules need to be stripped of the protective wrapping used during transportation.